EcdysisFoundation/ultralytics/README.md

 ### The environment

 https://docs.ultralytics.com/guides/conda-quickstart/
 Using alternative approaches known to cause problems.
+This works on Unbuntu and Nvidia's Cuda.
+Pip versions may not.

 `conda create --name ultralytics-ev python=3.11 -y`